Quantizable functions on K\"ahler manifolds and non-formal quantization: Quantizable functions via Fedosov quantization

 \begin{eg} On the flat space $\C^n$ equipped with the standard K\"ahler form, every polynomial in $\C[z^1,\bar{z}^1,\cdots,z^n,\bar{z}^n]$ is a quantizable function. \end{eg}

-\begin{eg} We can construct a class of quantizable functions by evaluating formal quantizable functions at $\hbar=1/k$.
+\begin{eg} Given an admissible Fedosov connection $D_\alpha$, we can construct a class of non-formal quantizable functions of any level $k$ (i.e., flat sections under the non-formal Fedosov connection $D_{\alpha,k}$) by evaluating formal quantizable functions at $\hbar=1/k$.
 First of all, there exists the following morphism of bundles:

 by taking the evaluation $\hbar=1/k$.
 It is easy to see that this map preserves the Wick products and Fedosov connections on both sides.
-In particular, by taking cohomology, we obtain the following morphism of sheaves of algebras:
+In particular, by taking cohomology with respect to $D_\alpha$ and $D_{\alpha, k}$ respectively, we obtain the following morphism of sheaves of algebras:

-Since holomorphic functions are quantizable for any level $k$, the sheaf of quantizable functions gives a quantum $\mathcal{O}_X$-module. \end{eg}
+where $\mathcal{C}_{q,\hbar}^\infty$ denotes the sheaf of formal quantizable functions (Definition \ref{definition: formal-quantizable-functions}).
+In Example \ref{example: holomorphic-functions}, we have shown that for a (local) holomorphic function $f$, the section $O_f$ is a formal quantizable function.
+Since it does not contain the formal variable $\hbar$, the evaluation map $ev_k$ does nothing to $O_f$ which makes it a non-formal quantizable function for any level $k$.
+In particular, the sheaf of quantizable functions gives a quantum $\mathcal{O}_X$-module via left multiplication. \end{eg}

 In Section \ref{section: quantum-moment-maps}, we will see another class of quantizable functions arising from symmetries of the K\"ahler manifold $X$.

 There is a type decomposition by the $1$-forms in $D_{\alpha,k}$, in which the $(1,0)$-component is independent of $k$ and explicitly given by